epage/cargo-script-mvs/0000-cargo-script.md

 Downsides
 - People are likely to make mistakes in wrapping these in code fences when posting issues to github (this post originally had the code fence wrong)

+The `cargo` infostring was chosen because
+- An alternative is `Cargo.toml` but infostring language fields are generally an identifier rather than a file name
+- An alternative is to specify the cargo payload as an attribute, like `cargo,file=Cargo.toml` but the language should generally convey the format/schema rather than an attribute
+  - This also adds a lot of verbosity to teach, write, and get wrong
+- If we add additional frontmatter blocks in the future (like for lockfiles), the manifest block will be needed at minimum and other blocks will likely only be used in 1% of cases the manifest block is present, so we shouldn't hurt the simple, common case for the more advanced, long tail cases.

 See also [t-lang zulup thread](https://rust-lang.zulipchat.com/#narrow/stream/213817-t-lang/topic/Embedding.20cargo.20manifests.20in.20rust.20source)